cloudmesh-community/hid-sp18-710/paper/paper.md

 ## Acknowledgement

-:o: this should go in the README.yml

 My sincere thanks to my mentor and leader Vishal Baijal and to my colleague Michael Macal for their support and suggestions to write this paper and also to my fellow classmate Andres Castro Benavides for his support.
 My special thanks to Dr. Gregor von Laszewski for his support in fine tuning the paper.

-:o: bibtex refernces ar missing